Theft and Robbery (Larceny) Lawyers in Sydney NSW

 Robber is defined under s94-98 of the Crimes Act 1900 (NSW).

-Robbery is similar to the offence of larceny which is commonly known as stealing.
-However, it is considered more serious as it involves an assault on a person.
+The law with robbery is similar to the offence of larceny which is commonly known as stealing.
+However, it is considered a more serious crime as it involves an assault on a person.
+Receiving stolen goods can also be a serious crime depending on a number of factors.
+If you’ve been arrested by the police and don’t know your rights, don’t fear we can help with your defence.

 Robbery or stealing is the theft of property from another person.
 It also includes an assault on another person.
 This can be in the form of: